IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 When creating an identity, you can assign attributes to allow attribute-based access control.
 A transaction function can contain logic that will cause a change in behaviour, depending on the attributes used to submit the transaction.

 As an example, suppose we have a smart contract which allows participants to record the cars owned by a company on a blockchain.
 We may allow participants to add cars to the blockchain by submitting a `createCar` transaction.
 Now, this would be fine for `Arium` because it is a manufacturer, but since `Jack` is an individual, if he tries to submit a `createCar` transaction, we should stop him!
-Here’s how you would register and enroll an identity for `Arium` from the Local Fabric CA with suitable attributes…
+Here’s how you would register and enroll an identity for `Arium` from the 1 Org Local Fabric CA with suitable attributes…

 ---

 <details>
 <summary><b>1.
 Create a new identity with attributes</b></summary>

-1. If the Local Fabric isn't running, under the `FABRIC ENVIRONMENTS` panel, click on `Local Fabric  ○ (click to start)` to start the Local Fabric and connect to it.
+1. If the 1 Org Local Fabric isn't running, under the `FABRIC ENVIRONMENTS` panel, click on `1 Org Local Fabric  ○ (click to start)` to start the local Fabric and connect to it.
 Once this is done, look for `Org1CA` (it's under Nodes), right click it and choose `Create Identity (register and enroll)`.

 > Command Palette alternative: `Create Identity (register and enroll)`